Janusz Żurakowski: Second World War

 In 1942, now Flying Officer Żurakowski flew again with his countrymen on Spitfire IIs in No. 315 Squadron, rising to the post of squadron leader of No. 316 Polish Fighter Squadron and deputy wing leader of Polish No. 1 Fighter Wing stationed at RAF Northolt.
 He often escorted USAAF bombers on daylight bombing raids. Żurakowski scored a probable over a Messerschmitt Bf 109G on 17 May 1943 while acting as the wing gunnery officer.
 He was awarded the Virtuti Militari, the Polish equivalent of the Victoria Cross in 1943.
 He also received the Polish Cross of Valour (Krzyż Walecznych) and Bar (1941) and Second Bar (1943).

 Postwar

 After the war, Żurakowski, among many other Polish veterans, chose to stay in Britain.
 In 1944, he was posted to the Empire Test Pilots' School, graduating from No. 2 Course on 5 January 1945.
 From 1945 to 1947, Żurakowski worked as a test pilot with "C" Squadron of the Aeroplane and Armament Experimental Establishment (A&AEE) at RAF Boscombe Down, testing naval aircraft for the Air Ministry.
-Never having landed an aircraft on a carrier before, he practised landing on a deck painted on a runway at Naval Air Station East Haven.
-Following a brief training period, he proceeded to land the Supermarine Seafire, a navalised Spitfire, on the deck of HMS Ravager without incident.
+As he had never landed on an aircraft-carrier, he practised landing in a deck-sized area painted on a runway at Naval Air Station East Haven.
+Following a brief training period, he landed a Supermarine Seafire, a navalised Spitfire, on the deck of HMS Ravager.